RanjitaVernekar/Interactive_jewellery_showcase/README.md

 ---

-*Experience luxury jewelry in the palm of your hand.*
+*Experience luxury jewelry in the palm of your hand.*.